onedata/onedata-documentation/doc/advanced/rest/onezone/operations/create_group_spaces_token.md

 ##### Description
 Creates a token that can be given to selected provider, where it can be used to create a new space for the group and automatically support it.

+This operation requires `group_create_space_token` privilege.

 ##### Parameters